United States

 Certain legal entities are 'flow-through entities' (e.g. partnerships, S corporations).
 Income accrued by such entities is not taxed at the entity level.
 Instead, the income 'flows through' to the owners or shareholders, who then are taxed on the revenues.

-Section 199A provides a 20% deduction to domestic owners of flow-through entities against their qualified business income for tax years beginning after 31 December 2017, and before 1 January 2026.
-Complex rules apply with respect to this deduction.
+Section 199A provides a 20% deduction to domestic owners of flow-through entities against their qualified business income for tax years beginning after 31 December 2017.
+Under the OBBBA, such deduction is now permanent.
+Complex rules and phaseout thresholds apply with respect to this deduction.
+Effective for post-2025 tax years, the OBBBA makes modifications to the various threshold amounts while also introducing a new minimum pass-through deduction.

 Proposed passive foreign investment company (PFIC) regulations